doubtfire-lms/docs.formatif.io/guides/staff/assign-teacher-to-tutorial.md

 authors: jakerenzella
 ---

-Each tutorial in Doubtfire should have an assigned teaching staff member, to ensure that the submissions for the tutorial are directed to the correct teaching staff.
-To assign a tutor to a tutorial, simply log in to Doubtfire, and select manage units from the Administration dropdown:
+Each tutorial in Formatif should have an assigned teaching staff member, to ensure that the submissions for the tutorial are directed to the correct teaching staff.
+To assign a tutor to a tutorial, simply log in to Formatif, and select manage units from the Administration dropdown:

 ![Manage units](/guides/assign-teacher-to-tutorial/manage-units.png)